DrCarles/SoftwareSecurityReqs-Baseline/README.md

 ## 📌 Getting Started

-Explore the requirements in the /requirements directory, categorized by domains such as:
+Explore the requirements categorized by domains such as:

 - [Authentication](FunctionalRequirements/Authentication/Readme.md)
 - [Authorization](FunctionalRequirements/Authorization/Readme.md)